petazeta/youronlineshop/docs/checkout.md

 ## Implementation

 Checkout process is some of the largest facilities.
-The templates that take part on it are: chktmain, ordercart, orderitem, chktuserdata, useraddressview, userdata, chktshipping, shippinglist, shippingtype, chktpayment, paymnentlist, paymenttype, chktend, order, ordershipping and the template for the payment: paypal.
+The templates that take part on it are: chktmain, ordercart, orderitem, chktuserdata, useraddressview, userdata, singleinput, chktshipping, shippinglist, shippingtype, chktpayment, paymnentlist, paymenttype, chktend, order, ordershipping and the template for the payment: paypal.

 It starts when launching template chktmain.
 It shows the order but first it creates the order node inside webuser node.
 The following code is for creating the order node and populating it with the cart elements.
 ```